nicolechung/Unity2DCheatsheet/animation.md

 ## Animation set up

 ### Method One
+Create an empty game object.

-Select a Sprite Animation (Shift + click to select all the frames) from your project folder and drag it to your Game Object.
-You will be prompted to name your animation.
-This will automatically set up an Animator component, with an animator controller, and the animation you just created.
+Select a Sprite Animation (```Shift + click``` to select all the frames) from your project folder and drag it to your game object.

+Name your animation.

+This will automatically create the following:
+- A Sprite Renderer
+- An Animator
+- An Animation Controller (inside of the Animator)
+- An Animation

 ### Method Two
 To your character game object, add an Animator Component.